sensu/sensu-ansible/docs/dynamic_checks.md

 And, because nodes can of course be members of more than just one group, checks will be deployed in full to nodes that belong to several groups!

 Additionally, standalone checks can be distributed to hosts based on group membership.
-These definitions are located in the client-definitions folder.
+These definitions are located in the client_definitions folder.
 These will be deployed to the configuration directory of the clients.

 These are deployed with the following pair of plays, also in the `tasks/plugins.yml` playbook:
 ``` yaml